Art Gallery Lighting Guide

 - The type of dimming required

-To offer you the best service possible, it is important to establish these details and then give us a call so we can talk about your project.
-It’s amazing how far we can get with a five-minute phone call and a few emails!
+To offer you the best service possible, give us a call with the above information so we can talk about your project and plans.
+We’re experts in art gallery lighting design, and it’s amazing how far we can get with a five-minute phone call and a few emails!

-There are different methods for mounting lighting for artwork in gallery spaces.
-Depending on your needs and the height of the ceiling, it is possible to install surface mounted tracks or suspended tracks.
+There are different methods for mounting art gallery track lighting.
+Depending on your needs and the height of the ceiling in your building, it is possible to install surface mounted tracks or suspended tracks.

-Cool WhiteCool white lighting (3100K - 4500K) has an intense and vibrant white colour that is best suited for areas where tasks lighting is needed such as technical work environments.
+Cool WhiteCool white lighting (3100K - 4500K) has an intense and vibrant white colour that is best suited for areas where task lighting is needed, such as technical work environments.
 This is because the temperature gives off a natural white light and does not distort the appearance of colour.

 Warm WhiteWarm white lighting (2000K - 3000K) has a smooth and relaxing feeling and is commonly used in pendants, lanterns, ambient commercial and retail spaces as well as table and floor lamps.
 It is referred to as the gentlest light and resembles candlelight.